Propane Handling & Exchange Course

 Our Propane Cylinder Handling & Exchange Online Course offers the latest information on all these topics.

-Propane is a fuel that most of us are familiar with.
-It powers barbecues, burners, heaters, torches, and various industrial equipment.
-But how many of us are familiar with the hazards it presents?
+Propane is something most of us grew up around without thinking twice.
+It runs barbecues, burners, heaters, torches and all kinds of industrial equipment.
+But honestly, how many people stop to think about the real hazards it carries?

-When a product becomes commonplace, it can be easy to forget how hazardous it can be, particularly on a work site.
-That is why, when working with propane, there are laws and standards in place that are designed to keep you and those around you safe.
-While the specific regulations differ between provinces and states, one consistent factor is the requirement that a worker be competent in any work undertaken.
+When something becomes every day and familiar, it gets easy to forget just how dangerous it actually is, especially on a work site.
+That is why there are laws and standards in place for anyone working with propane.
+They exist to keep you safe and the people around you safe, too.
+The specific rules vary between provinces and states, but one thing stays the same no matter where you are.
+Workers must be competent in any work they take on.
 Being competent means you:

-- Have knowledge of any potential or actual danger to health and safety in the workplace
+- Know any potential or actual danger to health and safety in the workplace

-This course is designed to improve the competency of workers in order to help them meet the requirements of the CSA B149.2 Propane Storage and Handling Code in Canada and OSHA 1910.110 Storage and Handling of Liquefied Petroleum Gases Code in the United States.
+This course is built to improve the competency of workers so they can meet the requirements of the CSA B149.2 Propane Storage and Handling Code in Canada and the OSHA 1910.110 Storage and Handling of Liquefied Petroleum Gases Code in the United States.

-- Identify characteristics of propane as well as its various hazards and their control methods
+- Identify characteristics of propane, as well as its various hazards and how to control them

 - List the components of both vapour and liquid withdrawal systems